Congruence relations of GSpin Shimura varieties: Statement of the congruence relation conjecture

-Since the coefficients of the Hecke polynomial all define genuine isogenies as we will see, from now on we only consider the components of $p-Isog$ for geniune isogenies, and will still use $p-Isog$ to mean the union of these components.
+As seen later, the elements of the Hecke algebra can define quasi-isogenies between abelian varieties.
+Since the coefficients of the Hecke polynomial all define genuine isogenies, from now on I only consider the components of $p-Isog$ for genuine isogenies, and will still use $p-Isog$ to mean the union of all these components.
 In this case $c\geq 0$.

-We know the following property of $p-Isog$ \begin{proposition} The functor $p-Isog$ is representable by a scheme whose connected components are quasi-projective.
-Also the two projections $s$ and $t$, when restricted to each $p-Isog^{(c)}$ are proper over $\mathscr{S}$. \end{proposition}
+The $p-Isog$ has the following property \begin{proposition} The functor $p-Isog$ is representable by a scheme whose connected components are quasi-projective.
+Also the two projections $s$ and $t$, when restricted to each $p-Isog^{(c)}$, are proper over $\mathscr{S}$. \end{proposition} \begin{proof} The proof follows from Hida\cite{Hida} and Chai-Faltings\cite{FC}.
+First consider the following diagram